han-code-4-fun/C-Sharp/Cinema/README.md

 # Project use Entity Framework to build cinema system with designed SQL Database

+## Content
+- Description
+- Database Design (Diagram)
+- Process Model
+- How to run the program

 ### Description

 ##### This is a project for a cinema business.
 The goal is to deliver a Purchase system implements multiple forms and underlying tables that cover the function of: